 Everything is possible, such as my brush strokes that follow a free abstract movement in search of a perfect balance, the one between the colors, the lines, the shapes, the tensions, the emotions and my own vision.

-Anne Vandycke has exhibited in the US and France, at venues including the National Academy Museum, NY, the Sonia Gechtoff Gallery, NY, the N.A.W.A.
-Gallery, NY, The Other Art Fair, NY, the Ad Art Show at Sotheby’s, NY, The Ad Art Show digitally on the LinkNYC screens and at the Oculus Westfield World Trade Center screens, NY, in a Family Office for a Solo show, Paris, France.
+Anne Vandycke has exhibited in the USA and France, at venues including the National Academy Museum, NY; the Sonia Gechtoff Gallery, NY; the N.A.W.A.
+Gallery, NY; The Other Art Fair, NY; the Ad Art Show at Sotheby’s, NY; The Ad Art Show digitally on the LinkNYC screens and at the Oculus Westfield World Trade Center screens, NY; at Fendi Casa Showroom, NY and in solo shows in Paris and in New York.
+Her work are in private collection in the USA, Belgium, France and Switzerland.
 Born in Belgium, Vandycke studied Art in New York at Columbia University in an Advanced Intensive Painting Program, at the National Academy School & Museum in the Studio Art Intensive Program and Graphic Design at the Parsons, The New School.
 Before, she attended Universities in Belgium and France and earned three Masters in Economic Field.
-This background has influenced her painting and give a certain strength to her work.
+This background has influenced her painting and has given a certain strength to her work.
 She lives and works in New York City.

 The Association promotes culture and education in the visual arts through exhibitions of its members’ works, educational programs, scholarships, awards, its historical archive and other appropriate means.
 While encouraging contemporary and emerging artists, the Association honors and continues the long and important contribution of women to the history of American culture and art.